sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 - pulled examples of Recipient (person_data) that we are sending to NB and wrote up findings and sent to Maged, ON-1599, short version:
   - Yes, we always send party.
 I have examples of both R & D that were sent Monday.
   - Yes, we always send prefix.
 Since all congress persons have prefix of nil, then we are sending nil.
-- got everything copied down, checked in, and merged for the Cicero US import, ON-1608
 - reviewed a couple of quick PRs
 - made a ticket for the Advocate Universe Uploads, ON-1605
+- got everything copied down from s3, checked in, and merged for the Cicero US import, ON-1608
+- this morning I deployed the above (and Alex's widget changes)
+- and ran the Cicero US import

 **Today I plan to**
 - [ ] deploy to production